Epilepsy & Seizures

 Ictal EEG.
 Ictal EEG accompaniments of eyelid myoclonia with absences are generalized discharges of mainly polyspikes and polyspike-slow waves at a frequency of 3 to 6 Hz (usually more than 4 Hz) and a duration of 3 to 6 seconds (typically around 3 seconds and seldom more than 5 seconds).

-Eyelid myoclonia and absences (Jeavons syndrome) is a lifelong disorder, and its prognosis is similar to that of juvenile myoclonic epilepsy with photosensitivity.
-For the classical types of eyelid myoclonia and absences, appropriate treatment usually results in significant reduction of seizures and prevention of eyelid myoclonia status epilepticus, as well as generalized tonic-clonic seizures.
+Eyelid myoclonia with absences is a lifelong disorder, and its prognosis is similar to that of juvenile myoclonic epilepsy with photosensitivity.
+Appropriate treatment usually results in significant reduction of seizures and prevention of eyelid myoclonia status epilepticus, as well as generalized tonic-clonic seizures.

 Lifelong treatment with medication may be necessary for patients with eyelid myoclonia with or without absences.
 In the absence of controlled therapeutic trials, it is not possible to draw scientifically valued conclusions about the most effective approach to the drug treatment of eyelid myoclonia with or without absences.

-Based on anecdotal evidence, the drugs of choice are those also used for other idiopathic generalized epilepsies with absences and myoclonia (71; 72; 86).
-Eyelid myoclonia and absences (Jeavons syndrome) is difficult to treat but responds best to sodium valproate.
-In 1982, Covanis and colleagues reported that monotherapy with sodium valproate was successful in 53% to 76% of idiopathic generalized epilepsies.
-The worst results were seen in eyelid myoclonia and absence seizures and the best in pure photosensitive epilepsy.
-The response about 20 years later was reported to be 74% to 86% (26).
-The increase in response of eyelid myoclonia and absences from 53% to 74%, based on 50 cases, was attributed to early diagnosis and treatment.
-In addition, giving sodium valproate chrono once daily appeared to improve compliance.
-Covanis and colleagues noted that although 75% of patients with Jeavons syndrome respond to valproate monotherapy, only 40% of patients with self-induced seizures respond to this treatment.
-Valproate remains the most effective treatment for photosensitive epilepsies (26; 53) and should be considered early.
+Eyelid myoclonia with absences is difficult to treat but responds better to valproate; long-acting valproate once daily improves compliance.
+In 1982, Covanis and colleagues reported that monotherapy with sodium valproate was successful in 53% to 76% of idiopathic generalized epilepsies (29).
+The worst results were seen in eyelid myoclonia with absences and the best in pure photosensitive epilepsy.
+About 20 years later, the response was reported in 74% to 86%, respectively.
+Based on 50 cases, the increased response of eyelid myoclonia with absences to valproate, from 53% to 74%, was attributed to early diagnosis and treatment.
+Valproate remains the most effective treatment for photosensitive epilepsies (29; 59) and should be considered early.
 For nonresponders to monotherapy with sodium valproate, a combination of sodium valproate and ethosuximide is considered to be the most effective regimen.
 However, clonazepam, which is highly effective in myoclonic jerks, may be a valid option.
-Small doses of lamotrigine added to sodium valproate may result in dramatic improvement because of their possible pharmacodynamic interaction (38).
+Small doses of lamotrigine added to sodium valproate may result in dramatic improvement because of their possible pharmacodynamic interaction (42).
 Lamotrigine alone may exaggerate myoclonic jerks.

 Perampanel has also demonstrated efficacy and safety in generalized tonic-clonic seizures among patients with idiopathic generalized epilepsy and does not seem to exacerbate absence seizures (12).

-Nonpharmacological treatments used for photosensitive patients should be employed in Jeavons syndrome when photosensitivity persists (105; 26).
-Wearing special tinted glasses (105; 26) or the commercially available blue Z1 lenses may be beneficial (17; 25).
+Nonpharmacological treatments used for photosensitive patients should be employed in eyelid myoclonia with absences when photosensitivity persists (118; 29).
+Wearing special tinted glasses (118; 29) or the commercially available blue Z1 lenses may be beneficial (17; 28).
 Self-induced seizures might be modifiable by psychiatric treatment.

-Appropriate treatment usually results in a significant reduction of seizures and prevention of eyelid myoclonia status epilepticus, as well as generalized tonic-clonic seizures.
+Appropriate and early treatment usually results in a significant reduction of seizures and prevention of eyelid myoclonia status epilepticus, as well as generalized tonic-clonic seizures and better outcome.